Mozamel8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd script display third line of code
 Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\
+Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten